6-DOF Precision Motion

 1. Kinematic Structure

-- Hexapod (Parallel Kinematics): Six actuators operate simultaneously to control a single platform in all six degrees of freedom.
+- Hexapod: Six actuators operate simultaneously to control a single platform in all six degrees of freedom.

-- 6-Axis Robot (Serial Kinematics): Six joints are arranged in series, where each axis builds upon the previous one.
+- 6-Axis Robot: Six joints are arranged in series, where each axis builds upon the previous one.

 Hexapods avoid cumulative positioning errors, while serial robots accumulate error along the kinematic chain.

-- 6-Axis Robot: Lower stiffness due to cantilevered structure, potential backlash in joints, and cumulative positioning errors.
+- 6-Axis Robot: Lower stiffness due to the cantilevered structure, with possible backlash in joints and cumulative positioning errors.

 Hexapods are optimized for precision alignment and metrology, while robots prioritize flexibility and reach.